Cluster categories and rational curves: Preliminaries

 By tensoring with $\cA$ we obtain a morphism $\cR^{op}\ten\cA \to A^{op}\ten \cA$ in the homotopy category of dg categories.
 The associated restriction functor $\D(A^{op}\ten\cA) \to \D(\cR^{op}\ten\cA)$ sends $M$ to an object $S$ of $\D(\cR^{op}\ten\cA)$.
 By construction, the restriction of $S$ to $\cA$ is isomorphic to $M$ in $\D(\cA)$ and the left action of $\cR$ on $S$ induces the given algebra morphism $\cR \to \End_\cH(M)$.
 Since $\cH$ is the heart of a $t$-structure, we have a canonical realization functor $\D^b(\cH) \to \D(\cA)$ extending the inclusion $\cH \to \D(\cA)$, cf. Section~3.1.10 of \cite{BeilinsonBernsteinDeligne82} or Section~3.2 of \cite{KellerVossieck87}.
 Moreover, since $\cH$ is faithful, the realization functor is fully faithful.
 Since we only know how to compare tensor functors, we use a different construction to extend the inclusion $\cH \to \D(\cA)$ to a triangle functor $\D^b(\cH) \to \D(\cA)$.
 Let $\cH_{dg}$ be the full subcategory of the dg category of right $\cA$-modules formed by cofibrant resolutions of the objects of $\cH$.
 We have an equivalence of $k$-categories $\cH \iso H^0(\cH_{dg})$.
 Since $\cH$ is the heart of a $t$-structure, the homology of the dg category $\cH_{dg}$ is concentrated in degrees $\geq 0$.
 Thus, we have quasi-equivalences $\tau_{\leq 0} \cH_{dg} \iso H^0(\cH_{dg}) \iso \cH$.
 Therefore, in the homotopy category of dg categories, we obtain a morphism

 where $\D_{dg}(\cA)$ denotes the dg category of cofibrant dg $\cA$-modules.
 It gives rise to an $\cH$-$\cA$-bimodule $R$.
+Let $\cH^b(\cH)$ denote the category modulo homotopy of bounded complexes of objects of $\cH$.
 Using the fact that short exact sequences of $\cH$ give rise to triangles in $\D(\cA)$, one checks that the induced functor $?\ten_\cH R: \cH^b(\cH) \to \D(\cA)$ vanishes on the bounded acyclic complexes and therefore induces a triangle functor $\D^b(\cH) \to \D(\cA)$ still denoted by $?\ten_\cH R$.
 Since $\cH$ is a faithful heart, one obtains that this triangle functor is fully faithful.
 We claim that we have a square of triangle functors commutative up to isomorphism